attack68/rateslib/docs/source/index.rst

 with a high level, well documented API.

-Its design objective is to be able to create a self-consistent, arbitrage free framework for pricing all aspects of fixed income trading, such as spot FX, FX forwards, single currency securities and derivatives like fixed rate bonds and IRSs, and also multi-currency derivatives such as FX swaps and cross-currency swaps.
-Options, swaptions and inflation are also under consideration for future development.
+Its design objective is to be able to create a self-consistent, arbitrage free framework for pricing all aspects of linear fixed income trading, such as spot FX, FX forwards, single currency securities and derivatives like fixed rate bonds and IRSs, and also multi-currency derivatives such as FX swaps and cross-currency swaps.
+Volatility products are under consideration for future versions.

 The techniques and object interation within *rateslib* were inspired by the requirements of multi-disciplined fixed income teams working, both cooperatively